Ulrikes Dream: History

 Ulrike's Dream played its first show on 27 December 1997 in the cellar of local youth club called Clockwork in Leuven, Belgium.
 The band opened for Oi Polloi, Accion Mutante and Boycot.
 In 1999 the band did a short tour in Holland. after releasing their first demo "Burn burn burn... the European Swastika".

 After youth club Clockwork shut down, several bandmembers started looking for a new place.
 They squatted several buildings in the centre of their home town, Leuven.
 The song "kraken gaat door" (squatting goes on) illustrates this period in time.

 In the summer of 2001 two bandmembers formed the anarchist ska-punk band The Usual Suspects, but kept playing in Ulrikes Dream.

 On 7 October 2005 the band played a last show with the current line-up and after that some band members left the band to focus on other projects.
 Former singer Saar died in March 2006.

 The remaining band members looked for kindred spirits and started using the name "Ulrikes Dream" (without the apostrophe).
 On 2 April 2006 they played their first show at the Rock Café in Leuven with powerviolence band The League of Mental Men.

 The same year Ulrikes Dream played the "Boycot Marktrock"-festival, an anti-commercial underground festival in a local squat.

 Ulrikes Dream played multiple shows in Belgium and abroad.
 Their first full-length album "Van 9 tot 5" (from nine to five) was released in 2011 by Maloka, an underground record label from Dijon, France.

 In January 2017 Ulrikes Dream has recorded a new album that is called "Anarchie in Leuven".

 In 2019 Hans started a new wave band called Donder, Hel & Hagel.

 In 2022, the band celebrated its twenty-fifth anniversary at JH Sojo in Leuven with the release of a live CD called “Levend en Luid”.
 In 2025, 'Oude School Sterft Nooit' followed—a split EP with grindcore band Agathocles.
 Vocalists from four different Belgian bands each contributed vocals to a track by Ulrikes Dream: The End of Ernie, Intestinal Disease, Verval and Pesticide.
+That same year, the band also unveiled its new single Klasse in Opstand during a show at Het Depot in Leuven.